Kyon9x/vn-wealthfolio/docusaurus/docs/intro.md

 slug: /
 sidebar_position: 1
 title: Introduction
-description: Welcome to Wealthfolio Developer Documentation
+description: Welcome to WealthVN Developer Documentation
 ---

-# Welcome to Wealthfolio
+# Welcome to WealthVN

-Wealthfolio is a comprehensive wealth management application for Vietnam's financial market.
+WealthVN is a comprehensive wealth management application for Vietnam's financial market.
 This documentation site provides technical guides for developers, architects, and contributors.

 ## Quick Links

 - **[Getting Started](./development/overview)** - Setup your development environment
 - **[API Reference](./api/overview)** - Complete API documentation for all services
-- **[Addon Development](./addons/index)** - Build custom addons for Wealthfolio
+- **[Addon Development](./addons/index)** - Build custom addons for WealthVN
 - **[VN Market Integration](./vn-market/index)** - Vietnamese market data integration

-## What is Wealthfolio?
+## What is WealthVN?

-Wealthfolio is built as a modern web and desktop application with:
+WealthVN is built as a modern web and desktop application with:

 - **React + Vite frontend** with Tailwind CSS v4 and shadcn-based UI components
 - **Desktop app via Tauri** (Rust) with local SQLite storage